 Hey guys!
 I recently did a post on how to turn a JPG or a PNG file into an SVG, and I used my logo as an example.
 Well I ended up putting that logo onto a plain white apron for myself, and while I was at the store, I couldn’t help but pick up a toddler-sized apron.

 I previously shared some kids aprons I made for my friend’s daughters.
-Ramona was still too young for an apron, so I made some cute dyed and personalized aprons for her girls instead.
+R was still too young for an apron, so I made some cute dyed and personalized aprons for her girls instead.
 They turned out great and were really fun.
-But now it’s Ramona’s turn!
+But now it’s R’s turn!

 This tutorial also layers iron-on vinyl, so if you’ve never done that before, make sure to check out my tutorial on how to layer iron-on vinyl to create more dimensional projects.
 Some of the smaller parts of this image were also perfect for smaller pieces of scrap vinyl I had in a little baggie.
 Just waiting for the perfect project!